jludzik/C-SmartTrafficLightSim/README.md

     - Definitions:
         - `car_count` - number of vehicles on the road
-        - `light_step_counter` - how long the red light has lasted since a vehicle appeared, (in simulation steps), (the variable is not incremented when the road is empty)
+        - `light_step_counter` - number of steps the red light has been active since a vehicle appeared, (in simulation steps), (the variable is not incremented when the road is empty)
         - `PRIORITY_CAR_COUNT` - weight of car_count factor, default: 2
         - `PRIORITY_LIGHT_STEP_COUNTER` - weight of light_step_counter factor, default: 1